marcinkieruzel/react_course/8_context_comparison/README.md

-# Context – optymalizacja
+# Context - optimization

-1. Przyjrzyj się zaproponowanym przykładom optymalizacji kontekstu
+1. Examine the proposed examples of context optimization
-2. Dodaj implementację zustand i jotai
+2. Add implementation of Zustand and Jotai